oliexdev/openScale/README.md

 - Support for multiple users
 - Support for assisted weighing (e.g. for babies or pets)
 - Support for people with amputations
-- Partially or fully translated into more than 27 languages, see [weblate project site](https://hosted.weblate.org/projects/openscale/#languages) for the full list
+- Partially or fully translated, see [weblate project site](https://hosted.weblate.org/projects/openscale/#languages) for the full list
 - Optional dark theme selectable

 # Privacy :lock: